Terp

 A terp, also known as a wierde, woerd, warf, warft, werf, werve, wurt or værft, is an artificial dwelling mound found on the North European Plain that has been created to provide safe ground during storm surges, high tides and sea or river flooding.
-The various terms used reflect the regional dialects of the North European region.
+The various terms used reflect the different languages and dialects of northern Europe.

 Terps are found in the coastal regions of the Netherlands, particularly in the provinces of Zeeland, Friesland and Groningen, as well as in southern Denmark and northwestern Germany.
 Before the construction of dykes, these mounds provided protection against floodwaters that regularly disrupted daily life.
 They are especially common in East Frisia (Ostfriesland) and Nordfriesland in Germany.
-On the Halligen islands in Kries Norfriesland, people continue to live on terps without the protection of dykes.
+On the Halligen islands in Kreis Norfriesland, people continue to live on terps without the protection of dykes.
 Terps are also present in the Rhine and Meuse river plains in central Netherlands.
 Further examples occur in North Holland, such as Avendorp near Schagen, and in the towns of Bredene and Leffinge near Oostende in Belgium.
 Additional terps are located at mouth of the IJssel River, including at Kampereiland in the province of Overijssel, as well as on the former island of Schokland in the Zuiderzee, now part of the reclaimed Noordoostpolder.
 An old terp, known as Het Torp is also located beneath the town of Den Helder in North Holland.